RanitManik/College-Website/README.md

 - Feel free to check it out and see the source of inspiration for this project.

-- Thank you for visiting Planet-Earth, and we hope you enjoy exploring the wonders of our beautiful planet!
+- Thank you for visiting my college website, and we hope you enjoy exploring my repository!
 <p align="right">(<a href="#readme-top">back to top</a>)</p>